haomaaax/buildspace-nw-ideas/README.md

 2. Keep posting progress on twitter.
    - Build in public is important, every day would be cool, which I've never done before.

+3. Make prompt chaining result with twitter thread sharing format.
+   - make generated storyline can be shared to twitter with one click.

 # Main ideas to build in 6 weeks